 8. Reference Check

 The reference check is a process that seals the fate of an applicant.
 The candidate post-offer has to undergo this process.
-The main deciding factor of an Applicant’s future with a company is the reference checks and also, identity verification brings the right information provided by the applicant.
+The main deciding factor of an Applicant’s future with a company is the reference checks and also, and identity verification brings the right information provided by the applicant.

-You get to understand the feedback of their performance from the candidate’s former managers, colleagues, as well as business partners.
+You get to understand the feedback on their performance from the candidate’s former managers, colleagues, as well as business partners.
 It is better to have sent an introductory email about yourself before calling them out of the blue.

 Reference checks usually asses the following example-